sarathganapathy/LightJS/README.md

 * It accepts props, elementReference and publisher/subscriber event as constructor props.
 #### willMount
 willMount gets called before rendering in creation phase.
-* Define all the child nodes in this lifecyle method.
+* Define all the child nodes in this lifeCycle method.
 #### render
 render gets called both on creation and update phase.
 * props and state will be available as parameter in the render function.